atrabulsi/solid-poc/README.md

 2. Dependency Inversion Principle

+   The dependency inversion principle states that we should depend on abstractions, not on concretions.
+   * High-level modules should not depend on low-level modules.
+Both should depend on abstractions (e.g. interfaces).
+   * Abstractions should not depend on details.
+Details (concrete implementations) should depend on abstractions.

+   A low level module (aka infrastructure class) interacts with the database, reads a file from a disk, stores a value in the cache, etc.
+   A high level module includes complex business logic.
+   The high level modules own and define the contract (the interface), and the low level modules implement it.

    In this exercise, we 'll take the previous example and build on top of it to see how we can use the dependency inversion principle.
-   The dependency inversion principle states that we should depend on abstraction, not concrete classes.
-   High-level modules should not depend on low-level modules.
-Both should depend on abstraction, (i.e. interfaces)
+   You'll find two routes, one controller, and one service.

   ```
    Controller: DependencyInversionController